Rafaau/ContainerControlPanel/README.md

 app.UseCors("AllowCCP");
 ```

-To allow CCP to capture your detailed requests, responses and summaries of your API calls, you need to keep the following structure of controller methods:
+To allow CCP to capture your detailed requests, responses and summaries of your API calls, you need to get
+<a href="https://www.nuget.org/packages/ContainerControlPanel.Extensions/">ContainerControlPanel.Extensions</a> NuGet package
+and implement request and response logging as in the sample below:

 ```
 [Display(Description = "Method to get weather forecast.")]
 [HttpPost("weatherForecast")]
 public IEnumerable<WeatherForecast> Get([FromBody] Body data, int forecastId) {
     _logger.LogRequest(Request);
     _logger.LogInformation("Getting weather forecast");

     IEnumerable<WeatherForecast> result = Enumerable.Range(1, 5).Select(index => new WeatherForecast